 If you buy whole fish; its skin is slimy and sticky.
 Try to buy filleted instead and keep the bones and head to make fish stock.
 Better cook it fresh since sole, being a non-oily fish, dry early.

 Whole fish may be stored for 2-3 days in the refrigerator at 3-35 d F. Filleted product should be stored in a sealed plastic container, surrounded with ice.

 When you buy the whole dover sole, ask your fishmonger to trim the fish fins because these are extremely bony.

 Just like other flounders, dover sole is non-oily fish.
-Poaching in white or red wine best suites its method cooking.
-It can also be baked, grilled, or pan roasted.
+Poaching in white or red wine best suits its method of cooking.
+It can also be baked, grilled, or pan-roasted.
 Cook briefly.
 Avoid preparation that might dry out the flesh.

 Here are some serving ideas:

 In classic French style recipe, sole à la meunière, whole or fillet sole is pan fried in melted, brown butter seasoned with capers, parsley and lemon.

 In simple and quick preparation, sole filets poached in white wine and served with cooked vegetables.

 In a similar style, breaded filets pan/oven fried in butter -de sole à l'Anglaise (English-style breaded sole).